How Your Credit Score Affects Your Mortgage Rate

 If you don’t have a strong credit score, it’s okay.
 You’re not out of luck.
 You can always turn to Uncle Sam.

-The Department of Veterans Affairs, The Department of Housing and Urban Development and the Department of Agriculture all offer home loan programs for people with lower credit scores.
+The Department of Veterans Affairs (VA), The Department of Housing and Urban Development (FHA) and the United States Department of Agriculture (USDA) all offer home loan programs with more flexible credit requirements:

 Keep in mind, those are typical credit score requirements.
 However, lenders are allowed to place their own terms and requirements on a program.
-These are called “overlays” and are set by each lender.
-So if you fail to meet the requirement of one lender, it’s worth exploring other lenders to see if they have different overlays.
+These are called “overlays” and are set by each lender, they can be more strict that what the investor requires.
 This is why it is wise to work with a personal loan officer that can help you identify your options.

 Know Your Credit Score for the Best Mortgage Rate

-There are also certain loan programs that will give you a better chance at qualifying.
-The best way to understand how to go about this process is to work with a personal loan officer.
+The best way to understand how to go about the processes outlined above is to work with a personal loan officer.
 They can take you through the process, tell you what to expect, how to fill in certain information and give you the best chance at getting a great loan.
 Want to get started now?
 Complete our Quick Start Form and we’ll connect you with a loan officer that matches your specific needs.
 They’ll provide a free consultation and guide you through every step of the loan application process.